Join #TeamSallyArmy in this epic cycling event

 Join our team with your own place!

-The Prudential Ride London-Surrey 100 ballot will be open soon.
-If you enter the ballot and receive the fantastic news that you’ve secured get a place we would be thrilled if you joined our team.
+If you entered the ballot and receive the fantastic news that you’ve secured your own place, we would be thrilled if you joined our team.
+Click here to enter.

 If you secure a ballot place there is no minimum sponsorship, we’re grateful for every £1 you raise.